George-Ashraf-Waguih/API_Automation_reqs/README.md

 + Can be added to the jenkins CI pipeline

-+ Reports are included and can be extracted in html format
++ Reports are included and can be extracted